 Prizewinners receive their prize money in cash by personal delivery or by posted cheque.
 Click here for a list of current and past prizewinners.

 Why do some people regularly appear to win more often than others?

-Probably because they support the Village Hall to the tune of up to ten entries each a month!
+Probably because they support the Village Hall to the tune of up to ten entries a month!

 What if my contact details change or I want to end my membership?